sebastianpantin/toll-calculator/README_dev.md

 My plan was to create a dashboard-like experience where you could view the toll events in different perspectives, for example to see how much toll a certain vehicle pays per day/week/month/year but as I was running out of time (personal deadline).
 I instead just created a simple view where one can register toll events to showcase connection between frontend and backend.
+The design is heavily inspired by standard chakra UI templates, since I'm pretty bad at designing stuff..

 ## How to run?
 It should be enough to have the tools necessary to run `docker compose up`, for installation instructions I refer to [docker compose](https://docs.docker.com/compose/install/).